 Steel is an abundant, efficient building material that provides specifiers design freedom.
 However, for projects exposed to the atmosphere and other harsh environments, it is critical to coat the steel for corrosion protection.
 Often large construction projects target a 50-100 year design life, highlighting the need for durable, long lasting corrosion protection.
 Hot-dip galvanizing (HDG) provides three levels of corrosion resistance to steel: barrier protection, cathodic protection, and the zinc patina.

 Hot-dip galvanizing's second level of corrosion resistance is cathodic protection.
 Zinc is anodic to steel, and therefore will preferentially corrode to protect the underlying metal.
-Zinc's sacrificial action will also offer protection where small areas of steel may be exposed due to cut edges, drill holes, scratches or suface abrasion.
-In fact, even if the HDG coating is damage to the point bare steel is exposed (up to about ¼ inch in the maximum diameter) no corrosion will begin unti all the surrounding zinc is consumed.
-For instances where a larger area were exposed, the zinc would keep the corrosion isolate to that area, rather than allow spreading across the part.
+Zinc's sacrificial action will also offer protection where small areas of steel may be exposed due to cut edges, drill holes, scratches or surface abrasion.
+In fact, even if the HDG coating is damaged to the point bare steel is exposed (up to about ¼ inch in the maximum diameter) no corrosion will begin until all the surrounding zinc is consumed.
+For instances where a larger area were exposed, the zinc would keep the corrosion isolated to that area, rather than allow spreading across the part.